 “in its eleven years of life, our magazine has been able to achieve such a high literary, photographic and technical level that it can be rightly considered among the first publications of international value.”

-As it happened with Alfieri & Lacroix since 1952, Dompé farmaceutici formed into a sort of illuminated client, open to experimentation with new inventive possibilities with a freedom that, for other ad campaigns, was much more limited.
-The relationship with the Dompé family was therefore characterized by such highest mutual esteem, that one Sunday morning Franco Dompé telephoned Franco Grignani to invite him to look out of the window and the Grignani family saw a brand-new Fiat 500 ‘Topolino’ parked as a gift in the deserted street under their house.
-This was to be their first family car …
+As it happened with Alfieri & Lacroix since 1952, Dompé farmaceutici formed into a sort of illuminated client, open to experimentation with new inventive possibilities with a freedom seldom found in other advertisement campaigns.
+The relationship with the Dompé family was therefore characterized by such highest mutual esteem that, on a Sunday morning, Franco Dompé called Franco Grignani to invite him to look out of the window and the Grignani family saw a brand-new Fiat 500 ‘Topolino’ parked as a gift in the deserted street below their house.
+This became their first family car …

-In his work for Dompé, Grignani applied his whole aesthetic and conceptual arsenal: movement, lateral vision, experimental photography, reiteration, and synthesis.
-Through the photographic experimentation of the ads, he began to build his own unique visual language, often using photomontage in the text-image relationship.
-The continuous reuse of photographs taken from his personal archive and the creation of multiple versions for the same advertising page also showed Grignani’s typical theme of repetition, making the message effective by strengthening the overall image.
+In his work for Dompé, Grignani applied his whole aesthetic and conceptual toolkit: movement, lateral vision, experimental photography, reiteration, and synthesis.
+Through photographic experimentation in the ads, he began constructing his distinctive visual language, frequently employing photomontage in the text-image relationship.
+The persistent reuse of photographs from his personal archive and the creation of multiple versions for the same advertising page highlighted Grignani’s characteristic theme of repetition, making the message effective by strengthening the overall image.

 “This series contains advertisements for “Artrosil B”, an arthritis medication, but instead of highlighting the pain and suffering of this condition, Grignani put his experiments in motion and movement photography to work as a way to display what the reader’s life could look like without arthritis.
 It’s as if he’s showing a reader their future.”